lip6/coriolis/documentation/content/pages/users-guide/ViewerTools.rst

 In the event of a failure, on a saturated design, you may tweak the three following configuration parameters:

-#. ``katana.hTrackReservedLocal``, the number of track reserved for local routing,
+#. ``katana.hTrackReservedMin``, minimum number of track reserved for horizontal
-   that quantity is substracted from the edge capacities (global routing) to give a sense of the cluttering inside the GCells.
+   routing; that quantity is always substracted from the edge capacities during global routing, to give more freedom to the detailed router.
+#. ``katana.vTrackReservedMin``, same as above for vertical routing.
+#. ``katana.hTrackReservedLocal``, maximum number of track reserved for horizontal
+   local routing (access to the cell pins).
-#. ``katana.vTrackReservedLocal``, same as above.
+#. ``katana.vTrackReservedLocal``, same as above for vertical routing.
 #. ``etesian.spaceMargin``, increases the free area of the overall design so the
    routing density decrease.